cicalese/NewWikiApiary-build/README.md

 cd wikiapiary
 ```

-Log in to the wiki using the username specified by `WIKIAPIARY_USERNAME`.
+Log in to the wiki as Admin.
 Navigate to Special:BotPasswords and create a bot password for `mybot`.
 Copy the password.

 Copy `${BUILD_DIR}/files/user-password.py` to the `extensions/NewWikiApiary/scripts` directory.
 Edit `extensions/NewWikiApiary/scripts/user-password.py` and set the password copied above.